top of page

 Indigenous Zines and Archival Research

-Indigenous Zines and Archival Research explores how self-publishing and community archiving serve as acts of cultural preservation and resistance.
-By documenting stories, artworks, and lived experiences, these zines function as contemporary records of Indigenous knowledge systems and creative expression.
-My work connects these practices to broader archival research, highlighting how Indigenous storytelling continues to evolve within and beyond traditional archives.
+My zine archival practice explores the ways self-publishing zines serve as acts of cultural preservation and political resistance.
+By documenting stories, artworks, and lived experiences, zines function as contemporary records of Indigenous knowledge systems and creative expression.
+My work connects these practices to broader archival scholarship by highlighting the ways Indigenous storytelling continues to evolve within and beyond traditional archival spaces.

 Zines as a Relational and Collective Praxis